-If you ever have been to some fancy perfume shop, you must have experienced that a salesperson offers you to smell coffee beans while sniffing different perfumes.
+If you ever have been to some fancy perfume shop, you must have experienced a salesperson offering you to smell coffee beans while sniffing different perfumes.

 Have you ever wondered why coffee beans are kept in a perfume shop?
 What is the purpose of sniffing these coffee beans while testing different fragrances?

-Coffee beans are kept in perfume store as it is commonly believed that coffee beans act as a palate cleanser, and it helps you differentiate among several perfumes at a store.
+Coffee beans are kept in perfume stores as it is commonly believed that coffee beans act as a palate cleanser, and it helps you differentiate among several perfumes at a store.